 The majority of data on transients is available in the context of the telecommunication networks.
-It is expected that these results are valid for other networks that use similar cable constructions, installation techniques and protection methods.
+These results are expected to be valid for other networks that use similar cable constructions, installation techniques and protection methods.

-The fundamental international standards that document the characteristics of overvoltages on telecommunication conductors are [b-ITU-T Handbook] and [ITU-T K.67].
+The fundamental international documents characterizing overvoltages on telecommunication conductors are [b-ITU-T Handbook] and [ITU-T K.67].
 These documents allow determination of the characteristics of overvoltages, including the likelihood of occurrence, from first principles.